ddantasds/Data-Science-Projects/README.md

-"# Applying statistical and mathematical to solve real-world problems"
+# Applying statistical and mathematical to solve real-world problems